 A 401(k) plan is a type of work retirement plan offered to the employees of a company.
 Traditional 401(k)s allow employees to contribute pre-tax dollars, where Roth 401(k)s allow after-tax contributions.

-• Income Taxes: If you choose to make a pre-tax contribution, your contributions will reduce your taxable income.
+• Income Taxes: If you choose to make a pre-tax contribution, your contributions may reduce your taxable income.
 Additionally, the money will grow tax-deferred and you will pay taxes on the withdrawals in retirement.
-Additionally, some employers allow you to make after-tax or Roth contributions to a 401(k).
+Some employers allow you to make after-tax or Roth contributions to a 401(k).
 You should check with your employer to see if those are options.

 • Pros: Money is deducted from your paycheck, automating the process of saving.
 Some companies offer a company match.
 There is a significantly higher limit than with Traditional IRA and Roth IRA accounts.